-It’s all well and good to talk about plants and their contributions to the health of the atmosphere (specifically its oxygen and carbon dioxide levels); their gifts of food and habitat that result in burgeoning biodiversity; or their role (with the aid of certain bacteria and mycorrhizal fungi) in the formation and retention of fertile soil on earth’s rocky crust… but this is far too abstract for most youngsters!
+It’s all well and good to talk about plants in general and their contributions to the health of the atmosphere (specifically its oxygen and carbon dioxide levels); their gifts of food and shelter that result in burgeoning biodiversity; their role (with the aid of certain bacteria and mycorrhizal fungi) in the formation and retention of fertile soil on earth’s rocky crust; or the functions they serve in preserving clean waters… but this is far too abstract for most youngsters!

-A visual and verbal worksheet such as the following can help in this process, especially when combined with a field trip to the school yard, a park, an adjacent street, or nature center to observe as many of these fellows as possible.
-These two pages address the gifts of eight specific plants – large and small.
-They document the particular, renewing, mutualistic partnerships that Native American wove between themselves and these plants, relationships that have endured for over 10.000 years.
+Presented above and below are samples of a coloring and word-based activity that can assist with this learning process – especially when it’s combined with frequent field trips to the plants’ homes in the school yard, nearby parks, neighborhoods, and / or nature centers.
+Such places can become destinations where students can search for and interact with as many of these plants as possible.
+The two PDF pages focus on the benefits conferred by eight easily found trees and perennials of northeastern forest and field ecosystems.
+They document the particular, renewing, sometimes symbiotic partnerships that Native American wove between themselves and these plants, relationships that have endured for over 10.000 years.

 Here are the black and white PDF’s of these two pages.